The Club Constitution 2021

 OFFICERS AND DIRECTORS

-31. The Officers of the Club shall consist of a President, a Vice President, a Captain, a Vice Captain, Ladies Captain, a Ladies Vice Captain and an Honorary Treasurer, elected and retiring in accordance with these Articles.
+31 .
+The Directors/Officers of the Club shall consist of a President, Men’s Captain, Ladies’ Captain, six committee members and an Honorary Treasurer, elected and retiring in accordance with these Articles.

 (a) With the exception of the Secretary who shall be a full time employee of the Club employed under a contract of employment the terms of which shall be determined by the Committee and shall receive such remuneration as the Committee may think fit.

-36. The Committee will propose a President to be put forward for election at each Annual General Meeting.
-This position shall be honorary and shall be elected in the manner set down in these Articles for election of Directors and Officers.
+36 The Committee will propose a Vice-President and the Men’s and Ladies’ Vice-Captain to be put forward for selection at each Annual General Meeting.
+They shall be selected in the manner set down in these Articles for election of Directors and Officers.

 ELECTION OF OFFICERS AND DIRECTORS